Skip to content

 Faculty Retirement

 Navigating the transition to retirement is a significant milestone in your academic career.
-Whether you’re preparing for full retirement, considering phased retirement or modified service, or interested in requesting emeritus status, this page is designed to provide you with the essential information and resources you need to ensure a smooth transition.
+Whether you’re preparing for full retirement, considering phased retirement or modified service, or interested in requesting emeritus status, this page is designed to provide you with information and resources to help ensure a smooth transition.
+Faculty considering their retirement options should contact their TRS or ORP program for specific guidance and should carefully review all relevant federal guidance regarding Medicare and Social Security, which takes precedence over the resources provided for your information below.

 Many faculty will qualify to retire from the University before they are ready to stop working.
 Here are some items to keep in mind if you plan to work after you reach age 65.